-Tip: Encourage the speaker, ask questions and be considerate.
+Encourage the speaker, ask questions, and be considerate.

-In a workplace, when views and ideas of the employees are not heard by the higher management, it fuels employees’ resentment and results in low productivity.
-Proper feedback and actively considering views and ideas of the employees are vital for a healthy workplace and performance.
-Having said that, it is also important to assure that the communication flows from both the direction, only then a culture of mutual trust and understanding can be developed.
+When higher management does not hear the employees’ views and ideas, it fuels employees’ resentment and lowers productivity.
+Proper feedback and actively considering the employees’ views and ideas are vital for a healthy workplace and performance.
+Having said that, it is also important to assure that the internal communication is solid, only then they can develop a culture of mutual trust and understanding.
 It is always a two-way process.

 Conflicts and mishaps are inevitable in any workplace.
 The reasons for this can vary from a minor misunderstanding or a major debacle.

-Misunderstandings, different viewpoints or a lack of recognition often creates conflicts in the workplace.
-There is nothing a good communication cannot resolve.
+Misunderstandings, different viewpoints, or a lack of recognition often create conflicts in the workplace.
+There is nothing good communication cannot resolve.
 Here when I say ‘good communication’, I mean active listening.

-Tip: Actively listen and see the body language of the people around.
-Be more open to learning from others.
+Actively listen and see the body language of the speaker.
+Be more open to learning from them.

 Every company has its own company culture and each member adds value to it.
 The root of this culture starts with acceptance.
 Yes!
 Acceptance of its values and vision by all its members.

 For an organization to succeed, both its employers and employees must be aligned with the common goal.
-It is, therefore, important for them to accept each other for their respective parts and actively listen to each other while carrying out their work duties.
+Therefore, they need to accept each other for their respective parts and actively listen to each other while carrying out their work duties.